ti-cortex-m4/demo-java-virtual-threads2/readme.md

 Before telling what virtual threads are, we need to explain how they can increase the throughput of concurrent applications.
 It's worth starting by explaining what _concurrency_ is and how it differs from _parallelism_.

 Parallelism is a technique to accelerate a single task by splitting it into cooperating subtasks scheduled onto multiple computing resources.
-The main performance parameter in parallel applications is _latency_ (the time duration of a task).
-An example of a parallel application is the MapReduce framework.
+The main performance parameter in parallel applications is _latency_ (the time duration of task processing).
+An example of a parallel code is the Fork/Join framework.

-Concurrency, in contrast, is a technique to schedule multiple largely independent, competitiong tasks to multiple computational resources.
+Concurrency, in contrast, is a technique to schedule largely independent tasks to multiple computing resources.
 The main performance parameter in concurrent applications is _throughput_ (the number of tasks processed per time unit).
-An example of a concurrent application is a server. _Little's Law_ describes the relationship between throughput and latency in some concurrent systems.
+An example of a concurrent application is a server.

 ### Little's Law

-In mathematical theory, [Little's Law](https://www.google.com/search?q=Little%27s+Law) is a theorem which describes the behavior of concurrent systems.
+In mathematical theory, [Little's Law](https://www.google.com/search?q=Little%27s+Law) is a theorem that describes the behavior of concurrent systems.
 A _system_ means some arbitrary boundary in which tasks (requests or customers) arrive, spend some time inside, and then exit.
-The theorem is applicable to a _stable_ system, where tasks enter and exit at the same rate (rather than accumulating in an unbounded queue).
+The theorem applies to a _stable_ system, where tasks enter and exit at the same rate (rather than accumulating in an unbounded queue).
 Also, tasks should not be interrupted and should not interfere with each other.
 All the variables in the theorem refer to long-term averages in an arbitrary time period inside which we do not care about probabilistic fluctuations.

 The theorem states that the number _L_ of tasks being concurrently handled (_capacity_) in a such system is equal to the arrival rate _λ_ (_throughput_) multiplied by the time _W_ that a task spends in the system (_latency_):

-L = λ*W
+L = λ*W, where:

-where:

 λ - long-term average throughput